 Subluxation happens when the humerus becomes dislodged, or dislocated, but then returns to its original position on its own.
 Dislocation, on the other hand, means that the humerus comes out of its socket and stays dislodged, typically until a doctor or other medical professional helps to put it back in its normal place.
 Chronic shoulder instability is the condition of having a persistent inability of the surrounding muscles and tendons of the joint to keep the arm firmly in its proper place within its socket.
 Most often, this condition results from a traumatic injury, or previous injury to the shoulder whereby the joint slipped out of its normal position.

-To learn more about potential treatment options through arthroscopic surgery, contact the team at Meier Orthopedic Sports and Regenerative Medicine by calling 310.736.2793 or filling out the online contact form.
+To learn more about potential treatment options through arthroscopic surgery, contact the team at Meier Orthopedic Sports and Regenerative Medicine by calling 310.736.2793 or filling out the online contact form for orthopedic services and sports medicine.

 - Shoulder dislocation